Melanie Nathan

 Melanie Nathan is a South African-born attorney, a mediator, equality activist, and human rights advocate, who advocates, speaks and writes on issues impacting LGBTI communities around the world, with a focus on the United States and Africa.

-She immigrated to the U.S. in 1985.
+Nathan immigrated to the U.S. in 1985.
 She publishes the LGBTI advocacy blog O-Blog-Dee-O-Blog-Da (Life goes on...).
 She is the executive director of the African Human Rights Coalition (African HRC).
 She was appointed a community grand marshal for San Francisco Pride 2014, in recognition of her global human rights advocacy work for LGBTI people.
 She is also a director of the Peacemaker Museum World Tour.

 She is co-producing Armagayddon, described as "a documentary that exposes the historical anti-gay crusades of right-wing movements and their influence on the Republican Party through a critical examination of national figures, social movements, and conservative organizations and think tanks, focusing on the anti-gay rhetoric and policies of the Republican Party, as well as the use of homosexuality as a political weapon and wedge issue."

+Nathan was tangentially involved in the outing of two straight men who had been masquerading online as Lesbians, after one of them rebuked Nathan online.
+In 2018, a speaking engagement age was to give was cancelled because of her criticism of Donald J. Trump.